Back to Library

 Key Points:

-1. Polymers are large molecules made up of repeating units called monomers.
+1. Polymers are large molecules composed of repeating structural units called monomers.

-2. Synthetic materials are man-made materials that do not occur naturally.
+2. Synthetic materials are materials produced artificially, not occurring naturally.

-3. Famous chemists have played a significant role in the development of polymers and synthetic materials.
+3. Many famous chemists have made significant contributions to the development and understanding of polymers and synthetic materials.

 Main Concepts:

-• Synthetic materials have revolutionized many industries, including automotive, electronics, and healthcare.
+• Synthetic materials have revolutionized numerous industries, including automotive, electronics, aerospace, packaging, and healthcare.

 Experiment: Synthesis of Nylon